tyoeer/Chaoshead/README.md

 ### Installation

-- Grab the latest version from https://github.com/tyoeer/Chaoshead/releases/latest
+- Download the latest version from https://github.com/tyoeer/Chaoshead/releases/latest/download/chaoshead-win32.zip
-- The file you want is `chaoshead-win32.zip`
+	- This just the `chaoshead-win32.zip` file from the latest release on [the releases page](https://github.com/tyoeer/Chaoshead/releases/)
 - Unzip it in a folder somewhere, and run `Chaoshead.exe`

 Basic usage: